 Lectures: MW, 2:30 - 3:45, 308 Stanger.

-Sifferlen are the teaching assistants.
-They will help you in
+are the teaching assistants.
+They will help you in lab, and check

 Lab and Help Sessions: The lab in 308 Stanger is open for your use anytime there is no class being held there.
-There will be help sessions with the TA every Monday and Wednesday evenings at 7:30.
-You can also meet with the TA or myself privately.
+There will be help sessions with the TAs every Tuesday and Thursday from 7:00-9:00.
+You can also meet with the TAs or myself privately.

 Goals: To learn how

 computers work, from the technical issues associated with

 programming computers (software) down to the inner workings of the

 Logo.
 This is not a course about how to work with